 - Partaking in sport-specific training, whether that’s on the golf course or in the weight room, will be a crucial part of injury prevention.
 Things like core stabilization and strengthening, as well as hip and groin flexibility, should be a part of any golfer’s training program.

 - Seek professional coaching whenever possible.
-Like we mentioned before, just because golf isn’t a high-impact sport doesn’t mean it’s free from injury risk.
+As we mentioned before, just because golf isn’t a high-impact sport doesn’t mean it’s free from injury risk.
 Taking the time to improve the mechanics of your swing, fixing your golf stance, or maintaining flexibility will keep you on an injury-free path.

 How To Get Back on the Golf Course After Injury